spin311/MicrosoftRewardsWebsite/README.md

 # MicrosoftRewardsBot
-<p>Script that gives you microsoft rewards points every day automatically or by a click of a button. </p>
+<p>Script that gives you maximum ammout of microsoft rewards points every day automatically or by a click of a button. </p>

 ## Features
 <br>